Wizcorp/Dawn/README.md

 Quick Start
 -----------

-The Dawn client consists of two components:
+The client consists of two components:

   - A small binary to run on your local machine
   - A local Docker container, containing playbooks